A2D: Anywhere Anytime Drumming: Introduction

 Current commercial real-time systems such as Aerodrums and PocketDrum require dedicated hardware in order to operate.
 Even though specialized hardware has the potential to perform adequately for this specific purpose, it still hinders the ideal freedom of air drumming somewhat.
 It costs money, and in reality, it does not meet the performance expectations of such a system.
 Academia has also studied the problem.
 Several previous works have attempted to address hardware-free drumming.
 In \cite{tolentino2019air} attempted to apply classical vision methods such as blob detection to locate the drumsticks. \cite{Phon2009} tried to find the centroid of the tip of the drumsticks and track them using first order approximation of the movement between two following frames. \cite{Fidan2010} employed color segmentation to find the drumsticks, and adaptively adjusted the region of interest of the drumsticks based on a tracking filter.
 While the solutions above require specialized equipment, we propose using a component that is already in everyone's pocket, a smartphone.

 We propose a completely no-drum approach in this work, relaxing the previous works' demands for dedicated hardware or even specialized markers on the drumsticks.
+Furthermore, Our approach enables users to play on physical surfaces with the necessary surface feedback to simulate a realistic drumming experience, as well as in the air, akin to current solutions.
 Recent advancements in deep learning have boosted computer vision performance significantly \cite{krizhevsky2017imagenet}.
 Image segmentation and object detection is sub-field of computer vision, which has seen major advances as well \cite{redmon2015real, tan2020efficientdet, Yolov7}.
 We build upon these advancements and fine-tune a pre-trained YOLOv5 neural network on a custom-made image dataset of air and other surfaces drumming people.
 As the image detection module might not be completely accurate, we track the tip of the drumsticks with a second order kinematic tracking Kalman filter \cite{Kalman1960}.
 We treat the tracking problem as a disappearing objects problem \cite{Kalmanaero}, and estimate a belief on the future position and velocity of the tip of the drumsticks.
 Thus, our solution is able to detect any generic drumsticks without any markers, with the use of a simple webcam or a smartphone.
 We provide experiments showing the accuracy of the tracking and missed hits for several play levels.
 Our result suggests that for 80 hits per minute and below, the performance is accurate and precise.